You are currently viewing Mattress in Malaysia for Spine & Joint Care

 Understanding Achilles Tendon Function and Injury Management

-The Achilles tendon is a fibrous structure connecting the calf muscles to the heel bone, supporting movement coordination.
+The Achilles tendon is a fibrous structure connecting the calf muscles to the heel bone, managing movement coordination.

 Excessive strain or repetitive movement patterns may contribute to mobility adaptations.